Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Power Converter Case Study

-Correspondingly, a safe set $\mathcal X_s$ and the nominal region $\mathcal X_n$ can be computed for this 4-dimensional space. \cref{fig:stream_plot}(c) illustrates the safe set $\mathcal X_s$ and the nominal set $\mathcal X_n$ for $i_q = i_{q,ref} = 0$. \cref{tab:number_of_var_and_constr} summarizes the number of variables of the corresponding SDP for each part, as well as the number of constraints.
+Correspondingly, a safe set $\mathcal X_s$ and the nominal region $\mathcal X_n$ can be computed for this 4-dimensional space. \cref{fig:stream_plot}(c) illustrates the safe set $\mathcal X_s$ and the nominal region $\mathcal X_n$ for $i_q = i_{q,ref} = 0$. \cref{tab:number_of_var_and_constr} summarizes the number of variables of the corresponding SDP for each part, as well as the number of constraints.
 The initialization procedure completed in 51 iterations, where each iteration took around 60 seconds.
 The main algorithm completed in 20 iterations, where each iteration took around 90 seconds.
-The degree of the polynomials are summarized in \cref{tab:polynomial_degrees}.

-The simulation shown in \cref{fig:simulation_iqref_tracking} illustrates the reference tracking performance of our safety filter $u_s(x)$ compared to the basic safety filter $u_\text{SF}(x)$ introduced in the previous subsection.
-The safety filter, although slightly perturbing the legacy controller, guarantees finite-time convergence to the nominal set defined for a quadrature current reference $i_{q,ref}$ of $1$.
-However, the basic safety filter $u_\text{SF}(x)$ perturbs the legacy control action, leading to a much slower convergence.
-In general, as we approach the boundary of the safe set by increasing $i_{q,ref}$, the basic safety filter is more likely to intervene the legacy control action.